Reyes-Jose/Text-Editor/README.md

 User will open terminal and enter: npm start

 ## Heroku
-If you'd like to checkout the app, heres the link! https://text-editor-app-j.herokuapp.com/
+If you'd like to check out the app, heres the link! https://text-editor-app-j.herokuapp.com/